cmu-delphi/delphi-epidata/docs/api/rvdss.md

 The data experiences backfill as counts are finalized in subsequent weeks.
 The amount and impact of revisions depend on the virus.

-Across all indicators, most (99%) observations have less than 3 revisions.
-`hpiv1_*`,`hpiv2_*`,`hpiv3_*` and `hpiv4_*` indicators have revisions even more rarely.
+Across all indicators, most (99%) observations have less than 3 revisions. `hpiv1_*`,`hpiv2_*`,`hpiv3_*` and `hpiv4_*` indicators have revisions even more rarely.

 Across all indicators, the top 10% of observations (unique location-date pairs) with the largest relative spread have had values revised by 25-33% or more.
 However, 90% of observations with revisions are revised to within 20% of their final value (and stay within that 20% range) 1-3 weeks after the date an observation is being reported for.
 And 95% of observations with revisions are finalized within 3-4 weeks.
 So revisions that greatly impact a reported value happen soon after an observation is first reported.

 Looking at the revision speed of specific indicators, `sarscov2_*` and `flub_*` indicators are finalized fairly fast (95% finalized after 12 days). `fluah3_positive_tests` and `adv_*` indicators are finalized fairly slowly (95% finalized after 30-40 days).

 `flu_pct_positive`, `flua_pct_positive`, `fluah1n1pdm09_positive_tests` and related indicators have larger spread than other indicators.
 That is, \~70-90% of observations have more than 10% relative spread vs 20-30% in other indicators.

-## Source and Licensing
+## Source and Licensing {#source-and-licensing}

 This source is derived from PHAC's Respiratory Virus Detection Data, originally reported in [weekly reports](https://www.canada.ca/en/public-health/services/surveillance/respiratory-virus-detections-canada.html), and currently reported in a [dynamic dashboard](https://health-infobase.canada.ca/respiratory-virus-surveillance/?source=rvdss).